make2explore/Tutorial-OpenCV-on-JetsonNano-with-CUDA-support/Enlarge-Swap/README.md

 </br>

 - The swap memory allows for "extra memory" when there is memory pressure on main (physical) memory, by swapping portions of memory to disk.
-- Because the Jetson Nano has a relatively small amount of memory (4GB) this can be very useful, especially when, e.g - compiling large projects.
+- Since the Jetson Nano has a relatively small amount of memory (4GB) this can be very useful, especially when, e.g - compiling large projects.
 - The swap memory method in use is Zram.
 You can examine the swap memory information by using following command:

   ```